Gilgamech/website/www/Gillogisms.md

 1. Foley folly. - 2022
 1. Fomenting the foe-men.
 (Rabble rousers) - 2020
 1. Ford cars taste like a gross smoothie. - 2020
+1. Foreshortening is a way of projecting a higher-dimension object onto a lower-dimension object.
+Usually this is projecting a 3d object onto a 2d paper surface, but can also project a 4d or higher dimension object onto a 2d surface or 3d object, such as hypercube representations. - 2024
 1. Forests are chaotic nests of floral combat. - 2020
 1. Foundational elements - things you don't even think about. - 2017
 1. Free speech and personal accountability are 2 sides of the same coin.
 It's not possible to speak freely about things without being personally responsible for your speech, and it's not possible to have personal responsibility for actions without the ability to speak freely about the responsibility. - 2023